rongi/kotlin-blog/_posts/2017-09-25-breadcrumbs-rxjava-error-handling.markdown

 <img src="{{site.url}}{{site.baseurl}}/assets/magic.gif" alt="Drawing" style="width: 300px; margin-top: 30px; margin-bottom: 20px;"/>
 {: refdef}

+The reason why `dropBreadcrumb()` function is inline is because this way it will produce cleaner call stack.
+Thanks to Roman who made this suggestion in the comments.

 ## How does it work?

 If you look at the code, then it's pretty obvious that it just creates an exception with a call stack pointing to the point where the chain was created --- or, to be more precise, where `dropBreadcrumb()` was applied.
 Then it decorates each error emitted by the chain with this exception.